Vyachowski/git-quickstart/source/articles/delete.md

-## Delete copy
+## Delete a copy
 --------------

-- Same as on previous step
+- Delete all files from your working directory except .git